While I was studying English at Sussex

 A lover was discovered and thus impaled

-On the syntax of her silence; his brains blown out
+On the syntax of her silence; his brains

 For unrequited love, no doubt.